 Food waste from the resort goes into compost which they use for landscaping, and they have an organic garden and edible garden which is used by the restaurant for food, cocktails and for the spa.
 They've also made a huge effort to eliminate single-use plastics in the rooms and in general operations, and they have an Earth Lab to segregate waste and handle recycling.

-While a lot of hotels are taking more steps to be more sustainable, Six Senses really goes the extra mile and makes sure that their commitment to these practices is consistent across the board.
+While a lot of hotels are taking more steps to be more sustainable, Six Senses really goes the extra mile and makes sure their commitment to these practices is consistent across the board.
 It's really awesome to see this, especially in places like Indonesia where eco-friendly practices aren't as progressive, and hopefully more luxury hotel brands will follow suit!

 Resort location + Getting around